-This investigation focuses microstructures and mineralization abalone shells of three different species collected from the Kakinada seashore in Andhra Pradesh: Haliotis asinina, Haliotis rufescens, Haliotis gigantea.
+This investigation focuses the on microstructures and mineralization abalone shells of three different species collected from the Kakinada seashore in Andhra Pradesh: Haliotis asinina.
+Haliotis rufescens. and Haliotis gigantea.
 The gastropod molluscs that make up the marine snail family Haliotidae and the genus Haliotis are called abalones.
 Abalone is also known as muttonfish or muttonshells, ear-shells, sea ears, and ear-shells.
-In order to contribute this knowledge, the goal of this research is describe the microstructure mineralization of gastropod nacre abalone.
+In order to contribute this knowledge, the goal of this research is describe microstructure the and to mineralization of gastropod nacre in abalone.
 The investigation of the molluscan shell microstructure and mineralization in the three abalone species from the Kakinada seashore involved the use of scanning electron microscopy (SEM) and other analytical techniques such as microanalysis and electron backscatter diffraction (EBSD).
 Comparing the three species, the prismatic layer to the shell thickness of three species, several notable observations were made.
 The prismatic layer of H. rufescens was found to be predominantly composed of calcite, representing approximately 50% of the shell thickness.
 In contrast, the prismatic layer of H. asinina consisted primarily of aragonite, comprising around 20%-30% of the shell thickness.
 On the other hand, the prismatic layer of H. gigantea exhibited a unique composition, consisting of both calcite and aragonite.
 This combination of minerals accounted for over 30% of the shell thickness.
-It is noted that the shell of H. asinina displayed a distinct structure, consisting of both prismatic and nacreous both composed aragonite. layers, of becomes Crystallographic alignment significantly more constrained as moving closer to the prismatic-nacreous interface.
-The nacreous layer has a tighter c-axis prismatic constraint than the According to preliminary analyses of the H. rufescens shell, in the shell of H. rufescens.
-In contrast, the prismatic layer of H. gigantea displayed a distinct composition, comprising both calcite and aragonite.
+It is noted that the shell of H. asinina displayed a distinct structure, consisting of both prismatic and nacreous composed of layers. both aragonite.
+Crystallographic alignment becomes significantly more constrained as moving closer to the prismatic-nacreous interface.
+The nacreous layer has a tighter c-axis constraint than the prismatic laver.
+According to preliminary analyses of the H. rufescens shell, in the shell of H. rufescens, In contrast, the prismatic layer of H. gigantea displayed a distinct composition, comprising both calcite and aragonite.
 This unique combination of minerals contributed to over 30% of the overall shell thickness.
 It is noted that the shell of H. asinina exhibited a notable structure, characterized by the presence of both prismatic and nacreous layers.